HUMANE CANADA TEAM

 As a previous volunteer at Animal Care Zone’s organization, Mélanie always had a love for animals.
 She learnt a lot about the challenges that affect shelters and animal welfare, as well as the inescapable suffering that many go through.
 This inevitably turned her into a woman on a mission; a mission of bettering the lives of animals.
 She truly believes that we hold a responsibility towards the care of sentient beings.

-Mélanie is a recent Marketing graduate, from Concordia University, and will be representing Humane Canada as its newest Marketing Coordinator (8-week contract, summer 2021).
+Mélanie is a recent Marketing graduate, from Concordia University, and will be representing Humane Canada as its newest Marketing Coordinator (contract).
 She merges her social media and marketing expertise with her purpose of advocating for animal welfare, in hopes of inspiring others to implement meaningful day-to-day habits of choosing, consuming and wasting mindfully.

 During her free time, Mélanie loves to sing, run, and spend time with her friends and family, including the love of her life and founder of her numerous scratches, Raven, the cat.